sunejak/ElectricPrices/README.md

 # Electric Prices

-Shows you how to get the tric prices for your home automation project
+Shows you how to get the electric prices for your home automation project

 This project shows how you can let your home automation decide when the price is high or low.